On the circular correlation coefficients for bivariate von Mises distributions on a torus: Circular correlation coefficients for bivariate von Mises sine and cosine distributions

 \item Follows from Proposition~\ref{vmc_expec_res}~\ref{E_c_cos_x} and the definition of circular variance.

 \end{enumerate}

 \end{proof}

-\begin{remark} The von Mises sine and cosine normalizing constants and their partial derivatives as infinite series are provided below.
+\begin{remark} Expressions for the partial derivatives for the von Mises sine and cosine normalizing constants as infinite series are provided below.
 The derivations are straightforward using formulas in \citet[\S 9.6]{abramowitz:1964} and are therefore, omitted.

 \begin{enumerate} \item Sine model: